Anne Reeve Aldrich: Biography

-Aldrich wrote poetry constantly from a young age.
+Aldrich wrote poetry often from a young age.
 At age 17, she was published in Lippincott's Monthly Magazine.
 Poems in other periodicals followed and eventually led to published collections of poems.

 Her first volume of poetry, The Rose of Flame, was published in 1889.
 A second volume, Songs About Love, Life, and Death, was published posthumously.

 Aldrich died at the age of 26 in New York on June 28, 1892.